-People with sleep apnea are at an increased risk for suffering from a heart attack.
+People with sleep apnea are at an increased risk of suffering from a heart attack.
 Patients who have had sleep apnea for 5 or more years increase the risk of death by 30%.

 Will losing weight cure my sleep apnea?

 Weight loss is a great way to open up airways helping sleep apnea.
-Patients may reduce their symptoms significantly by loosing weight.
-Weight loss helps reduce sleep apnea symptoms, but does not regularly fully cure patients of their sleep apnea.
+Patients may reduce their symptoms significantly by losing weight.
+Weight loss helps reduce sleep apnea symptoms but does not regularly fully cure patients of their sleep apnea.

 Schedule A Sleep Apnea Exam Today